 Promoting Mental Health Awareness

 One of the primary roles of school counselors in promoting student mental health is raising awareness about mental health issues and reducing stigma.
-Mental health problems, such as depression and anxiety, are common among students but often remain undiagnosed and untreated due to fear of stigma or a lack of understanding.
+Mental health problems, such as depression and anxiety, are common among students but often remain undiagnosed and untreated due to fear of stigma or a lack of Analyzing.
 School counselors work to create a school culture where mental health is openly discussed, and students feel safe seeking help when they need it.

 Counselors often conduct classroom lessons or assemblies aimed at educating students about mental health, emotional intelligence, and coping skills.
-They also promote awareness through special events, such as Mental Health Awareness Week or wellness fairs, to engage students and staff in conversations about the importance of mental health.
+They also promote awareness through special events, such as Mental Health Awareness Week or wellness fairs, to engage students and staff in conversations about mental health.
 By creating an open dialogue, school counselors help reduce stigma, encourage help-seeking behavior, and normalize mental health support as part of a healthy lifestyle.

 Providing Direct Counseling Services

 School counselors offer direct counseling services to students who are struggling with mental health issues.
-These services can include individual counseling, group counseling, or even Family counseling, depending on the needs of the student.
+These services can include individual counseling, group counseling, or even family counseling, depending on the needs of the student.
 Many students face academic pressures, bullying, family issues, or personal struggles that can interfere with their mental health.
 School counselors provide a confidential and supportive space for students to express their feelings and learn coping mechanisms.

 Creating Preventative Programs